AhmedFadel0393/ansible-deploy-weblogic/README.md

 An Ansible Playbook (weblogic-fmw-domain.yml) to install and configure a WebLogic Server 12c with Oracle Fusion Middleware software for hosting Oracle Fusion Middleware (for example ADF) applications in Redhat Linux 7 (RHEL/CentOS/Oracle Linux) system.
-This playbook is for version 12.2.1.3 of WebLogic and Fusion Middleware Infrastructure software.

 Requirements for running the playbook:
 - Configure your environment variables in infra-vars.yml.